rmurussi/cherrystar/README.md

 ```

-### Now you have app on - WOW!
+### Now you have the app on - WOW!

  - Navigate to: [http://localhost:3000](http://localhost:3000)

- - Maybe you need wait some seconds - Node is building..
+ - Maybe you need to wait some seconds - Node is building...

-### Congrats, look what you larned :D
+### Congrats, look what you did :D
  - Cloned a project with git on github
  - Started a project on Sail - Laravel
- - Docker enviroment
+ - Created a Docker enviroment
  - Most recent technologies integration
  - Front-end enviroment integrated with back-end app
  - Top Skills: GraphQL, Redis, Php8.1, ReactJS, Apollo, MUI, PostgreSQL
- - An application front-end + back-end that do login with GraphQL Mutation (Sanctum).
-App have a central base to log-in, each user have a databe(tenancy).
-When user log-in, laravel save `Resquest data` in `database-user.access` [IP/Browser/Timestamp] and return token of user(Sanctum).
+ - An application front-end + back-end that log-in using GraphQL Mutation (Sanctum).
+An App that have a central base to log-in, each user having a database(tenancy).
+When an user log-in, laravel save `Resquest data` in `database-user.access` [IP/Browser/Timestamp] and return a token of the user(Sanctum).
- - After log-in, you'll see a grid with list of access registred over dabase of user.
+ - After log-in, you'll see a grid with a list of the latest accesses in the database of your user.

-# Go beyond - nexts step's
+# Go beyond - next steps

-## Suggest you do yourself
+## I suggest you do it yourself

 ### Laravel
- - Change Sanctum to Oauth2 (Most technology used to log-in)
+ - Change Sanctum to Oauth2 (Most used technology for log-in)
- - Create rules access of users back-end/front-end
+ - Create access rules for users in environment back-end/front-end
  - Change Tanancy token to Tanancy Domain/Sub-Domain
  - Change GraphQL-Query table `Access`, to load data from `access` with pagination
  - Set trust Host & Proxies